 I managed to finish 14 waypoints within an hour, although the tour has been quite a rush.
 The last waypoint, however, must be found "scavenger hunt" style: a photo of a "mystery statue" is presented on the cache listing, and I need to locate the statue that I should have seen while going around campus to the other waypoints.
 What?
 I was too focused on the compass and maps in my phone, and did not pay attention to the surroundings.
 Walking the whole campus again was not an option, as I did not have sufficient time or energy.
 Then I noticed something on the photo itself: EXIF location tag!
 It brought me to the mystery statue right away, and enabled me to find the final stage in time.

 Why did I have a time constraint at PSU in the first place?
-Well, I booked a guide tour in the evening, and I need to come back to Portland downtown by 18:15.
+Well, I booked a guided tour in the evening, and I need to come back to Portland downtown by 18:15.
 The guided tour is Shanghai Tunnel / Portland Underground Tour.
 According to their website:

 The "Shanghai Tunnels Heritage Tour" delves into the early history of Portland and the development of shanghaiing and white slavery.
 You'll leave knowing more about the shanghai trade in the "City of Roses" than you ever considered wanting to know.

 I'm attracted by the name alone, because I'm born in Shanghai, China.
 When I checked in with the guide, I explained my motivation, to which he replied: the tour is interesting, but it may not have much relationship with Shanghai the city.
 It turns out that the word "shanghai" has a different meaning here: to force or trick (someone) into joining a ship which is lacking a full crew.

 After a brief orientation in the backyard of Hobo's Restaurant, gathering place of the tour, the tour guide opened up a panel on the sidewalk, and invited us into the underground world.
 In the tunnels, we saw several rooms that resemble jail cells to hold the abducted sailors, as well as a bunker bed in another room used for trading moonshine in prohibition era.